After being arrested, the police must release the accused pending trial or show why they should be kept in custody.

 Bail hearings are “Court Hearings” to see if the accused should be released while awaiting trial.

 What is a Bail Hearing?

-- If released from custody will the accused commit the criminal act again?
+- will they commit the criminal act again?

-- Is the identity of the accused known to the police and justice system?
+- is the identity of the accused known?

-- Will the accused return to the court at a later time to appear for their trial?
+- will the accused appear for their trial?